hamza3256/Micromorpher/docs/CurrencyExchangeDemo.md

 ## Using the Currency Exchange Administrator

 1. Fund the contract from the Administrator account.
-Why didn't the funding happen instantly?
+Why didn't the funding happen instantly (it may take up to 5 minutes or more on some machines)?
 2. Note the Administrator's amount of Ether on the _account_ page.
 Set some Exchange Rates.
-Go back to the _account_ page.
-What's changed?
-Why?

 ## Using the Currency Exchanger